GO BEYONE SURVIVE--THRIVE!

 "Mary's doing well in her life.
 She has a beautiful home, car, great husband, and kids."
 Only Mary knows her spirit is wounded, but she'll never tell because Mary was taught to keep secrets when she was being abused.
 Mary never told a living soul about the trauma she'd been through.
 "No sense in complaining."

 Drug Addiction ain't no joke!
 People become dependent on a mood and mind-altering substance and will do anything to get it so they won't feel emotional pain.
 Now you're dealing with two monsters, abuse, and addiction.
-(People can also be addicted to food, sex, gambling, shopping, and so on to mask internal pain.)
+(People can also become addicted to food, sex, gambling, shopping, and so on to mask internal pain.)

 I'm going to cut to the chase.